spacecloud-io/space-docs/content/essentials/file-storage/delete.md

 toc: false
 ---

-You can easily allow users to delete a file or folder via the File Management module of Space Cloud by calling a simple function as shown below:
+You can easily allow users to delete a file or folder via the File Management module of Space Cloud by calling a simple function, as shown below:

 {{< highlight javascript "hl_lines=7" >}}
 import { API } from "space-api";